 Well said, Jeffrey.

-The Civil War, the theft of Hawaii, and 100 years of Jim Crow pretty much proved that there are never consequences for the worst behavior, esp. toward the Homeland, a 2nd/3rd world nation-state or its citizens, e.g., rebellion/overthrow/lynching.
+The Civil War, the theft of Hawaii, and 100 years of Jim Crow pretty much proved that there are never consequences for the worst behavior, esp. treason toward the Homeland, stealing a 2nd/3rd world nation-state from a female.
+Or, excluding US citizens based on their race.

 We've been kissing the worst criminals' asses ever since before 1865.
 As long as they are not women, Jewish, or a member of a minority.